Climb Mt. Kilimanjaro

 At Embark, our philosophy is that you aren’t climbing this mountain to march among hordes of people; you want to have a true climbing experience, culminating with a summit experience followed by a safe return.

-Day 12: Departure for safari or flight home
+Day 11: Departure for wildlife safari or flight home.
+Safari Njema!

 Frequently Asked Questions